dankomiocevic/mulifs/testing/README.md

 - Create lots of mp3 files and add different Tags in order to force MuLi to create the directory structure.
 - Check the .description files.
 (WIP)
+- Test with a file with special characters in the Tags.
+(WIP)
+- Test with a file with empty Tags.
+(WIP)
 - Test the Copy command (Artists, Albums and songs).
 (WIP)
 - Test the Rename command (Artists, Albums and songs).
 (WIP)
 - Test the Delete command (Artists, Albums and songs).
 (WIP)